mrgrim/MUP/README.md

 * Entity Tracking Editor - Allows you to control the range at which a server tells a client about an entity and how often a server sends updates based on the entity type.
 * View Distance Editor - Control view distance of entities and tile entities (e.g. chests) on the client
+* Network Sequence Checker - This is a debugging tweak to help detect packets dropped on the client or server at the application layer.
+Enabling this tweak alters the network protocol and will break clients that do not also have this tweak loaded.
+This also adds 4 bytes to every network packet sent.
+Do not enable this unless you know what you are doing and why you are doing it.

 ## What is EigenCraft?

 EigenCraft is a Discord server focused on Minecraft development and bug fixing.
 Many of the fixes in this mod were